mylesotoole/TrashTheCache/README.md

 ## How it works:

 - Built using [Platypus](https://sveinbjorn.org/platypus) to turn the script into a simple macOS app.
-- Opens terminal in background, changes to the library cache directory, and removes all cache safe to remove.
+- Opens terminal in background, changes to the library cache folder, and removes all cache safe to remove.
 - Afterwards, user is prompted to restart their system for the changes to take effect.

 <p align="center"><img src= README.jpg width="700"><br>